-Getting injured in a car accident is an awful experience.
-Learn your legal rights in the event you’re injured, and the steps involved in making a claim for “personal injury”.
+Getting injured in a motor vehicle accident is an awful experience.
+Learn your legal rights in the event you’re injured, and the steps involved in making a personal injury claim.

 If you’re injured in a motor vehicle accident, there are two sources of compensation: